Wollongong is a seaside city located 80 km south of Sydney. It is on a long, narrow coastal strip containing numerous beaches.

 University of Wollongong

-The University of Wollongong is one of Australia’s top universities.
-It has an international research reputation, is rated highly by local and international students, and its graduates are successful at finding work or going on to further study.
+The University of Wollongong is one of Australia’s leading universities.
+It has an international research reputation and is rated highly by both local and international students.
+UOW graduates are successful at finding work or going on to further study.

 The university has facilities in Sydney, regional New South Wales and Dubai.
 However, most students attend the main Wollongong campus.
 A high proportion of the student body are studying abroad in Australia, especially at the postgraduate level.